Transfer Pricing in Hong Kong and Mainland China

 One of our clients is an international group in the automotive business and a supplier for one of the main global car manufacturers.
 The group has R&D centres, productions facilities and sale & technical offices in different countries including the Mainland China.
 The Chinese subsidiary (CN Co) is a manufacturer as well as a distributor of automotive parts in China.

 CN Co had significant amounts of transactions with overseas group entities since it leveraged heavily on the headquarters’ research and development capacity as well as technical support from other overseas group companies for its manufacturing and distribution businesses in China.
-We assisted CN Co with the preparation of the master file and the local file in fulfilling the requirements of the Chinese TP provisions.
+We assisted CN Co with the preparation of the master file and the local file in fulfilling the requirements of the Mainland China transfer pricing provisions.

 Global Transfer Pricing Services

-We can assist you with each steps in navigating through the complex TP rules and regulations and fulfilling the TP requirements at both the global and the country-specific level.
 Our services are tailored to your circumstances and offer practical solutions that meet your specific needs.
-These include:-
+These include:

 - Global and country-specific TP documentation in accordance with the tax authorities’ requirements